-Dr. Stephany Powell retired from the LAPD as a sergeant in charge of a vice unit and accepted the leadership role at Journey Out in October 2013.
+Dr. Stephany Powell is a Master Level Trainer with the Selah Way Foundation.
+She is retired from the LAPD as a sergeant in charge of a vice unit and accepted the leadership role at Journey Out in October 2013.
 In addition to her LAPD tenure, Dr. Powell is a Doctor of Education in Organizational Leadership and utilizes that singular combination in several ways.
 She created and facilitated Team Building and Executive Leadership workshops for the Fire and Police departments.
 She is an Adjunct Assistant Professor of Behavioral Science at Los Angeles Trade Technical College.
 She is a powerful speaker, a tenacious educator and advocate for change, and one of the premiere experts in this field.
 Dr. Powell has been featured by Los Angeles local media, both and featured by CNN/HLN.

 In August of 2020, Dr. Powell accepted a national position with the National Center on Sexual Exploitation as the Director of Law Enforcement Training and Victim Services.